KilledByAPixel/JS13K2025/README.md

 - 13 unlockable cats to play with
 - 13 islands in each game mode
 - Mouse, touch, or keyboard controls
-- Parallex background effect
+- Parallax background effect
-- Time of day system
 - Classic Mode is always the same
 - Remix Mode is randomized, beat classic to unlock
+- Saves your coins to use anytime
 - Continue where you left off
-- Saves your coins to use anytime
-- Best times are save if you win without continuing
+- Tracks best win time without continuing
-- Adaptive screen resolution and aspect

 ## 🦁 Enhanced Mode
 This version has a few extra features not in the js13k build including...